ANL-CEEESA/UnitCommitment.jl/docs/src/guides/problem.md

 - **Investment decisions:** Thermal generators may have a positive investment cost, which indicates that this unit is only available if an investment is made.
-An investment decision is represented by a binary variable indicating whether the generator has been built at a given time period.
-Once invested, the unit remains permanently available (the investment decision is irreversible).
+An investment decision is represented by a binary variable indicating whether the generator is built.
 A generator can only be committed (turned on) after it has been invested in.
-Investment costs are incurred at the time of the investment and can be scaled using an investment cost weight to balance short-term operational costs against long-term capital expenditures.
+Investment costs can be scaled using an investment cost weight to balance short-term operational costs against long-term capital expenditures.

 ### Sets and constants